ldsj-05/EcoCloset_/README.md

 ## Development and Collaboration

 * Git and GitHub served as the primary repository for source code, but we ran into issues and had to use google drive and email to send files over.
-This is shown in the file (Files sent back and forth.pdf)
+These issues also spanned across multiple repos, but contributions are shown in the "contribution.pdf" file.
+In addition, the communication of files is shown in the "Files sent back and forth.pdf".

 ---